CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 #### Example 4

 A rogue with a dagger is trying to close the distance on an knight who is 15 feet away.
 The rogue has 1 RFX and the knight has 0 RFX.
 The knight declares he is going to move forward and swing on the rogue with the longsword he has in his hands.
 The rogue declares he is going to close the distance and stab the knight.
 Since the Rogue has a higher reflex, he is able to move 10 feet with his RFX Speed before the knight can move, closing the gap.
 Since the knight already had his sword ready to go, the two roll their combat rolls versus one another.

-### Governing Skill

-The skill that represent the movement speed.

-### Feet Per Governing Skill Modifier

-The amount of feet gained/lost per dice of the governing skill dice pool, excluding the base 3 dice.
-This includes dice modifications such as from attribute governed skill modifications (i.e. skill buff effects, carry weight penalties, injuries, etc.).

 ### Using multiple Combat Movement Speeds on the same round